 Traditionally, students don’t have the best reputation, and a common landlord concern is how well this type of buy to let tenant will look after the property.
 However, there’s no evidence to suggest that students cause more damage than any other tenant type.

 Not all buy to let lenders accept student tenants in criteria.
 The main reason for this is that tenant turnover is high, and you are likely to have at least one void month every year.
 However, with the number of students increasing year on year, demand is high, and there are plenty of lenders that offer mortgages for student properties.

 For more information on becoming a student landlord, check out our blog on the topic, here.

 DSS tenants refers to tenants receiving housing benefits.
 Until recently, some lenders didn’t accept them on criteria; however, a campaign led by homelessness charity Shelter and buy to let landlord Helena McAleer (and supported by Mortgages for Business) means that now 99% of buy to lenders do accept them.

 Often, part or all of the rent is paid directly to the landlord from the local authority, which is reassuring for many landlords as it reduces the chances of arrears.
 As with student tenants, there’s often a miss-conception that those receiving housing benefits make difficult tenants.
 Not true; there is no evidence to suggest this, which is why this tenant type will not be a stumbling block when applying for buy to let mortgage finance.

 This is certainly not an exhaustive list of buy to let lender tenant criteria but covers the most common.
-If you have any questions about lender appetite for another group, please do not hesitate to contact me, Luke Worrell, on 01732 471684 or email me at email@example.com, and I’ll be more than happy to help!
+If you have any questions about lender appetite for another group, please do not hesitate to submit an enquiry here, and we’ll be more than happy to help!